-- 13.4.1 In conducting CDD on an individual customer and beneficial owner, the reporting institution is required to obtain at least the following information: - (a) full name;
+- 13.5.1 In conducting CDD on an individual customer and beneficial owner, the reporting institution is required to obtain at least the following information:

+- (a) full name;

-- (b) National Registration Identity Card (NRIC) number or valid passport number or reference number of any other official documents bearing the photograph of the customer or beneficial owner; - (c) residential and mailing address; - (d) date of birth: - (e) nationality; - (f) occupation type; - (g) name of employer or nature of self-employment / nature of business; - (h) the purpose of transaction - (i) source of wealth(i.e. if the income does not match with the occupation) - (j) contact number (home, office or mobile). - 13.4.2 Reporting institutions can accept any other official documents bearing the photograph of the customer or beneficial owner, as the case may be, under Paragraph 13.4.1(b) provided that the reporting institution can be satisfied with the authenticity of the documents which contain the necessary required information. - 13.4.3 Reporting institutions shall verify the documents referred to under Paragraph 13.4.1(b) by requiring the customer or beneficial owner, as the case may be, to furnish the original document and make a copy of the said document.
-However, where biometric identification method is used, verification is deemed to be satisfied. - 13.4.4 Where there is any doubt, reporting institutions are required to request the customer and beneficial owner, as the case may be, to produce other supporting official identification documents bearing their photographs, issued by an official authority or an international organisation, to enable their identity to be ascertained and verified.
+- (b) National Registration Identity Card (NRIC) number or valid passport number or reference number of any other official documents bearing the photograph of the customer or beneficial owner;

+- (c) residential and mailing address;

+- (d) date of birth;

+- (e) nationality; - (f) occupation type; - (g) name of employer or nature of self-employment / nature of business; - (h) the purpose of transaction; - (i) source of wealth (i.e if the income does not match with the occupation); and - (j) contact number (home, office or mobile). - 13.5.2 Reporting institutions shall verify the documents referred to under Paragraph 13.5.1(b) by requiring the customer or beneficial owner, as the case may be, to furnish the original document and make a copy of the said document.
+However, where biometric identification method is used, verification is deemed to be satisfied. - 13.5.3 Where there is any doubt, reporting institutions are required to request the customer and beneficial owner, as the case may be, to produce other supporting official identification documents bearing their photographs, issued by an official authority or an international organisation, to enable their identity to be ascertained and verified.